Secure Channel Specifics

 Establishing a Secure Channel

-A client connecting to any CCID function on the YubiKey, can establish a secure channel at the start of a session.
-Once a session has been started with a secure channel, all communication to and from the YubiKey over that session must be encrypted; sending a command in plain text will not be accepted and immediately end the session, removing any authorizations granted previously.
+A client connecting to any CCID function on the YubiKey can establish a secure channel at the start of a session.
+Once a session is started with a secure channel, all communication to and from the YubiKey over that session must be encrypted.
+Sending a command in plain text will not be accepted and immediately ends the session and removes any previously granted authorizations.

-To begin, the client will identify the function they wish to communicate with and send the Initialize Update command.
+To begin, the client identifies the function they wish to communicate with and sends the Initialize Update command.

 _images/yubikey-secure-channel-initialize-update-flow.png